 - Store this oil in a cool, dark place and use within six months.

-Other Common Questions About Lemon Essential Oil
+Common Questions About Lemon Essential Oil

 Can lemon essential oil help with depression?

 Depression can be a serious psychiatric disorder and requires the attention of trained medical professionals.
 Lemon essential oil is not a replacement for psychiatric medication or talk therapy.
 However, if you are feeling a bit down or need a little mood boost, diffusing lemon essential oil is an excellent option for you.
-You can even put some lemon essential oil into a wearable diffuser so you can carry around the mood-boosting benefits wherever you go!

 How is lemongrass essential oil different from lemon essential oil?